conwetlab/ckanext-datarequests/README.md

 python setup.py compile_catalog
 ```

 This will generate the required `mo` file.
-Once this file has been generated, commit your changes and create a Pull Request.
+Once this file has been generated, commit your changes and create a Pull Request (to the `develop` branch).

 ## Tests